agvxov/bashtutor/README.md

 ```sh
 $ bashtutor test_module/task_list.sh
 ```
-Afterwards and interactive shell is spawned which will monitor the user's progress _(offline, obviously)_ through the module, expressed as individual tasks.
+Afterwards an interactive shell is spawned which will monitor the user's progress _(offline, obviously)_ throughout the module, expressed as individual tasks.

 Here is an example: